cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Followings are three basic security control to realize above.
 Additional security controls specific to crypto assets custodians are described in and after sub-clause 9.2.2.2.

-1) State management of private keys
+1. State management of private keys
 As described in figure 5-2, a private key has one of multiple states, and it may be active or inactive state in its operation.
 The private key should be in active state when it is used for signing or decryption.
 It is recommended to enforce to input some secret information to activate an inactive private key.
 This makes keep the inactive private key away from abuse, if the adversary does not have the secret information.
 This method ensure security of the private key against leakage and lost.
 It is also recommended to minimize the term of activation to limit the risk of abuse as minimum as possible.
 Unnecessary activation of secret key increases the risk of abuse, leakage and theft, though keeping the activation state is efficient from business viewpoint.
 On the other hand, frequent activation/inactivation may give impact to business efficiency.
 It is important to consider the trade-off between the risk and business efficiency and provide clear key management policy to customers.

-2) Administrator role separation and mutual check-and-balance It is fundamental form of operation of a critical business process which uses private key to perform cryptographic operations by multiple party to prevent internal frauds and errors.
+2. Administrator role separation and mutual check-and-balance
+It is fundamental form of operation of a critical business process which uses private key to perform cryptographic operations by multiple party to prevent internal frauds and errors.
 For example, by setting isolated rights on digitally signing and approval to go into the area of signing operation, it becomes difficult for single adversary to give an malicious digital signature without known by the third party.
-Additionally, the enforcement of attendance of other person is effective security control to internal frauds and misoperations.
+Additionally, the enforcement of attendance of other person is effective security control to internal frauds and mis-operations.

-3) Backup of private key
+3. Backup of private key
 Lost of private key makes signing operations by using the key impossible any more.
 Thus backup of private key is an important security control.
 On the other hand, risks of leakage and theft of backup keys should be considered.
 It is needed to inactivate the backup key.

-#### Buck up
+#### Backup

 Backup is the most fundamental and effective measure against lost of signing key.
 On the other hand, there are  risks of leakage and lost of backup device.
 These risks depend on the kind backup device, thus security controls on such devices should be considered independently.
 Followings describe typical backup devices and leakage/theft risks associated with them.